butchland/getdata_assign1/codebook.md

      These inertial measurements constitute the next 1152 columns of the allData.txt data set.

-All in all, there are 1715 columns (2 + 561 + 1152) in the allData.txt data set
+All in all, there are 1715 columns (2 + 561 + 1152) in the allData.txt data set.
+As mentioned in the source, all measurements have been normalized and bounded within [-1,1].

 #### runAnalysis.txt